 - 1.4 The current, revised scheme seeks to respond to the previous reason for refusal through changes to the site layout and housing mix, and the submission of additional information in relation to the translocation of the important hedgerow. - 1.5 In relation to the current application, a position statement was considered by the Strategic Planning Committee on 21/10/2021.
 That position statement set out details of the application (when 284 dwellings were proposed), the consultation responses and representations that had been received, and the main planning issues relevant to the application.
+Members of the Strategic Planning Committee provided comments on the main planning issues. - 1.6 Following Members' consideration of that position statement, the applicant increased the number of dwellings proposed to 287 and provided further supporting information. - 1.7 The current application was again considered by the Strategic Planning Committee on 16/12/2021.
+At that meeting, Members deferred their decision so that the following matters could be addressed: - Housing mix Increase in smaller dwellings required so development is not dominated by 4-bedroom and detached housing. - Hedgerow Details required of where the deleted 85m stretch of translocated hedgerow would be replanted, and Yorkshire Water's further comment. - Outstanding issues More detail required at application stage, and less deferred to conditions stage. - Fully-worded conditions required.

-Members of the Strategic Planning Committee provided comments on the main planning issues. - 1.6 Following Members' consideration of that position statement, the applicant increased the number of dwellings proposed to 287 and provided further supporting information. - 1.7 The application is now brought to the Strategic Planning Committee for determination, in accordance with the Council's Scheme of Delegation. - 1.8 It is noted that the Secretary of State for Levelling Up, Housing and Communities (SoS) has received a request from a third party to call in the current application.
-Officers have given an undertaking to the SoS not to issue the decision notice should the Strategic Planning Committee resolve to approve the application this is to give the SoS an opportunity to decide whether or not to call in the application, which he would only do if the Strategic Planning Committee resolve to grant permission.
+- 1.8 Following the deferral on 16/12/2021, the applicant increased the number of dwellings proposed to 291, changed the unit size mix, provided an amended landscaping plan, and submitted other supporting information.
+Fully-worded conditions were drafted by the case officer for discussion with the applicant. - 1.9 The application is now brought to the Strategic Planning Committee for determination, in accordance with the Council's Scheme of Delegation. - 1.10 It is noted that the Secretary of State for Levelling Up, Housing and Communities (SoS) has received a request from a third party to call in the current application.
+Officers have given an undertaking to the SoS not to issue the decision notice should the Strategic Planning Committee resolve to approve the application - this is to give the SoS an opportunity to decide whether or not to call in the application, which he would only do if the Strategic Planning Committee resolved to grant permission.
 The position regarding the SoS is reflected in the officer recommendation.